martj42/international_results/README.md

 -   `home_team` - the name of the home team
 -   `away_team` - the name of the away team
 -   `winner` - winner of the penalty-shootout
+-   `first_shooter` - the team that went first in the shootout

 `goalscorers.csv` includes the following columns: